‘Heartbreaking’: Community reacts to Charlotte Prep fire

 They plan to open the doors on the first day of school in August, possibly in a temporary spot, and eventually rebuild what the fire destroyed.

-“I’m grateful that in time we will come back better, stronger,” said Steadman.
+“I’m grateful that in time we will come back better, stronger,” Steadman said.

 Charlotte Fire is using all kinds of resources, including the ATF, Charlotte-Mecklenburg Police arson detectives, and even a drone to try and figure out a cause, and officials say it could take a while.